Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Number of Number fields and having Bounded Absolute Discriminant

 \end{cor}

-\begin{proof} To see inequality \textnormal{(\ref{N_{n}(x)})}, we first recall from Corollary \ref{10.1} the existence of infinitely many irreducible monic polynomials $f(x)\in \mathbb{Q}[x]$ such that the field $K_{f}\slash \mathbb{Q}$ induced by $f$ is an algebraic number field of degree $n=p^{2\ell}$.
-This then means that the set of algebraic number fields $K_{f}\slash \mathbb{Q}$ of odd degree $n$ is not empty.
-Now applying [\cite{lem}, Theorem 1.2 (1)] on the number $N_{n}(X)$, we then obtain immediately the upper bound, as indeed needed. \end{proof}
+\begin{proof} To see the inequality \textnormal{(\ref{N_{m}(x)})}, we first recall from Corollary \ref{9.1} the existence of infinitely many monic integer polynomials $f\in \mathbb{Q}[x]$ such that $K_{f}\slash \mathbb{Q}$ is an algebraic number field of odd degree $\kappa=p^{n\ell}$.
+This then also means that the set of degree-$\kappa$ number fields $K_{f}\slash \mathbb{Q}$ is not empty.
+But now applying [\cite{lem}, Theorem 1.2 (1)] on the number $N_{\kappa}(X)$, we then obtain inequality \textnormal{(\ref{N_{m}(x)})}; and which then completes the whole proof, as needed. \end{proof}

-Motivated again by the same work of Lemke Oliver-Thorne \cite{lem}, we again take great advantage of the first part of [\cite{lem}, Theorem 1.2] by applying it on $M_{r}(X)$.
-In doing so, we then obtain the following corollary:
+Motivated again by that same work of Lemke Oliver-Thorne \cite{lem}, we again take great advantage of the first part of [\cite{lem}, Theorem 1.2] by applying it on $M_{r}(X)$.
+In doing so, we then also obtain the following corollary:

 \begin{cor}Assume Corollary \ref{10.2}, and let $M_{r}(X)$ be the number defined as in \textnormal{(\ref{M_{r}})}.
 Then we have

 \end{cor}